 Campsite attractions aren’t your usual fare, either—zoom on a 1,400-foot/21-meter zip line, explore on family-friendly trails, and splash in a swimming pool.

 Let the kids get a kick out of sleeping in a shiny silver bullet at this all-Airstream hotel.
-Several of the sleek trailers are fully outfitted for you and your family, with a little deck and Adirondack chairs outside, a gadget-filled kitchen and cozy quilts perfect for snuggling for story time inside, even shmancy toiletries that will make Mom smile.
+Five of the sleek trailers are fully outfitted for you and your family, with a little deck and Adirondack chairs outside, a gadget-filled kitchen and cozy quilts perfect for snuggling for storytime inside, even shmancy toiletries that will make Mom smile.
 Each trailer also includes two cruiser bikes—perfect for special time with one of your kids to go explore Santa Barbara’s top sites—the wharf, the beach, and the bustling Santa Barbara Public Market, where you can pick up designer cupcakes, crusty artisanal bread, and other treats for supper back in your super-cool Airstream.

 Often ranked as one of the most magical glamping experiences in the state, this tree-shaded compound tucked into the coastal hills a half-hour northwest of Santa Barbara is one of those pinch-me destinations everyone should experience at least once (but we bet you’ll book a return before you leave).
 The setting is so private that it’s hard to believe that more than 100 cabins and safari tents occupy the hillside landscape of El Capitan Canyon, surrounded on three sides by the oceanfront and backcountry of El Capitan State Beach.